 The dried brown stalks that look like feathers, one might see on the banks, are the previous year's fertile fronds from the Fiddlehead plant (not all pods produce this "fertile" spore bearing frond) and an indication of Fiddlehead pods.

-Where do you find Fiddleheads?Fiddleheads can be found growing along the sandy banks of rivers and streams, as well as at the edges of swampy areas in the forests of New Brunswick.
+Where do you find Fiddleheads?Fiddleheads can be found growing along sandy river banks, flood plains, streams, as well as at the edges of wetland areas in the forest.

-Fiddleheads can also be found (dependent on where you are) at your local produce markets, roadside stands throughout New Brunswick, Quebec, and the New England states, and most grocery stores in May.
+You can buy fresh picked Fiddleheads (depending on where you live) at your local produce markets, roadside stands throughout New Brunswick, Quebec, the New England states, and at most grocery stores in May.

 When I was a boy, my parents kept the Fiddleheads in onion bags in our ground spring (which was also our drinking water) for up to two months after Fiddlehead season.
 If Fiddleheads are kept in ice cold running water, they will stay fresh for a long, long time.